Orchiectomy: Psychosocial effects

+In transgender women and nonbinary transfeminine people, orchiectomy has many benefits for psychological health.
+One study found a reduction of gender dysphoria and an increase of daily comfort in 95% of patients, with all subjects being satisfied with the procedure.
+Another study found similar improvements in dysphoria, body image, and overall wellbeing, with reduction of daily anxiety and depression in 80% of patients.
+However, most improvements were significantly lower than in patients who received a full vaginoplasty.

+In addition to improvements in dysphoria and general wellbeing, many patients take comfort in the permanency of an orchiectomy's effects.
+The procedure eases worries of remasculinization if hormone therapy is ever stopped, as well as the possibility of getting another person pregnant.

 Medical uses

 Orchiectomy as a gender reassignment procedure

-Bilateral simple orchiectomy is one option for gender reassignment surgery for transgender women.
+Bilateral simple orchiectomy is one option of gender-affirming surgery for transgender women.
 It may be performed as a standalone procedure or at the same time as a vaginoplasty.
 Bilateral orchiectomy is considered first before undergoing vaginoplasty.
 Vaginoplasty can still be administered after undergoing bilateral orchiectomy, as the orchiectomy preserves the penoscrotal skin that can later be transformed into a skin flap.
 Additionally, it is an option for those who are unable to undergo vaginoplasty due to the risk of complications.

 In addition to alleviating gender dysphoria, the procedure allows trans women to stop taking testosterone-blocking medications, which may cause unwanted side effects.
 Some common testosterone-blocking medications that most use before undergoing orchiectomy are spironolactone and cyproterone.
 Common side effects caused by spironolactone are drowsiness, confusion, headache, fatigue, nausea/vomiting, gastritis, polyuria, polydipsia, and electrolyte imbalance (hyperkalemia).
 Cyproterone can cause side effects such as fatigue, low mood, and fulminant hepatitis.
 Orchiectomy allows individuals to stop taking these medications and avoid these adverse effects.
 It is also an alternative for trans women who have contraindications to antiandrogens and is a minimally invasive procedure to eliminate testosterone levels.